Levischwartzberg/Portfolio/README.md

 ## Portfolio Site

 This is the initial draft of my developer portfolio.
 I have included two of the UMN coding bootcamp assignments, as well as a couple of more well developed projects that I completed prior to this course.
-There is an "about me" section that gives a brief summary of my background, a work section that provided images that link to previously written applications, and a brief contact section..
+There is an "about me" section that gives a brief summary of my background, a work section that provided images that link to previously written applications, and a brief contact section.

 ## Link
 https://levischwartzberg.github.io/Portfolio/